kristen770/Phase-3-Final-Project/README.md

 ## Future Work:
 * Use classes in workflow
 * Use sklearn pipelines throught out modeling
+* Use binary classification models with "Functional Needs Repair" binned with NonFunctioing

 # Resources:
 * Flatiron School Curriculum